octaos/php-integration/index.md

 Note that for invoice and payment plan orders, the order rows name and description is merged into the description field in the query response.

-Get an query builder instance using the WebPayAdmin::queryOrder entrypoint, then provide more information about the order and send the request using the queryOrderBuilder methods:
+Get an instance using the WebPayAdmin::queryOrder entrypoint, then provide more information about the order and send the request using the queryOrderBuilder methods:

 ```php
 <?php